The Nineteenth Year by Jevic, The Tarheel Writer The Nineteenth Year

 A lone dark figure slipped into the side door and quickly made his way toward the bathroom.
 Revelations Internet Café was certainly busy.
 The man muttered to himself, obviously upset about something.
 When the hall to the bathrooms was empty, he stealthfully slipped through the door labeled "Employees Only."
 It didn't take long before the man silently took out a small black box.
 He expertly installed in at the head of the server line and slipped unnoticed back out the side door.
 Reaching his car and getting inside, he looked down at a copy of the Belfast paper.
 The front page story was about the Lear jet that went down with no survivors.

 "We'll just have to see about that," he muttered to himself.
 He reached into the back seat and grabbed his laptop computer.
 After powering up, he accessed the Internet through the café's wireless hub.
 In seconds, he had accessed the Duke Power website.
-In another few minutes he has gained access to Cowan's Ford Dam.
+In another few minutes he had gained access to Cowan's Ford Dam.
 The man's fingers moved quickly over the keyboard.
-In another two minutes he had opened the flood gates and millions of gallons of water per second rushed downstream toward Charlotte, North Carolina.
+In another minute he had opened the flood gates and millions of gallons of water per second rushed downstream toward Charlotte, North Carolina.

 "That ought to get his attention," the man chuckled to himself.
 "If the little bastard is alive, it won't take long for him to check on his buddy.
 Now all I have to do is wait a bit, then check the BellSouth site for all the incoming calls to that idiot the little shit calls his friend.
 And if I know that self-righteous little imp, he'll call.
 And when he does, I'll have him!"
 He closed the Internet connection, powered down his lap top and disappeared into the Belfast night.